 Poaching Eggs- The Traditional Way & a Hack!

-If you already have mastered this technique, just skip ahead but if you need some egg poaching encouragement read on!
+If you have already mastered this technique, just skip ahead, but if you need some egg poaching encouragement, read on!

 Traditional Egg Poaching Method

-For this method here is what you will need:
+For this method, here is what you will need:

 - Deep skillet (one that can hold 3-4 inches of water)